k2view-academy/K2View-Academy/articles/19_Broadway/21a_iterations_addnl.md

 * Are the connected elements on the same level of hierarchy or on different levels?
 * Are the link types the same (all **Iterate**) or different (**Iterate** combined with other types)?
-* Do the connected elements belong to different nested arrays?
+* Do the connected elements belong to different nested arrays, and if yes - do they have the same or different size?

 This article described how Broadway performs complex iteration use cases, such as:

 * Loop over multiple elements of a complex object on different levels of the object's hierarchy, for example a field and a nested array.
 * Use different connection line types when iterating over a complex object's elements.
-* Blend with Condition - iterate over multiple result sets in the same iteration.
+* Iterate over multiple arrays in the same iteration.

 If the connected elements of the object are on the same level of hierarchy (such as two fields of the same array), the iteration behavior is the same as the iteration over [two or more elements in a result array](21_iterations.md#iterate-over-two-or-more-elements) as described in the previous article.